App Volumes architecture

 Let’s focus on the App Volumes Manager and its interaction with the following infrastructure components that consume their services: the directory services, database services, storage services, and a machine manager that manages your virtual desktop infrastructure.

 The diagrams below are examples of App Volumes infrastructure built with machine manager configuration targeting the storage sub-system directly and machine manager configuration targeting the hypervisor manager in a vSphere environment connected to a storage platform.
-You can navigate the Understanding Machine Manager Types section to understand the machine manager interaction with the App Volumes Manager server.
+You can navigate the machine manager types section to understand the machine manager interaction with the App Volumes Manager server.

-Figure 5: vCenter configured as the machine manager in a vSphere environment
+Figure 5: App Volumes using vCenter as the machine manager in a vSphere environment

 Understand the infrastructure